microsoft/azure-health-data-services-workshop/resources/docs/Postman_FHIR-Proxy_README.md

 + **Postman** installed - desktop or web client.
 Information about installing Postman is available [here](https://www.getpostman.com/).

 ## Getting started
-To set up Postman for testing FHIR service, we'll walk through these steps:
+To set up Postman for testing FHIR service via FHIR-Proxy, we'll walk through these steps:

 **Step 1:** Configure API permissions for Postman to connect with FHIR-Proxy **Step 2:** Configure AAD roles for Postman